expertmars/quranvideoapp/README.md

-# 🎥 Quran Video Creator
+# 🎥 Quran Video Maker

 A simple, beautiful way to create personalized Quran videos — select your reciter, verses, translation, and design, then sit back and let the app do the work.